d0tiKs/IlluminateMyWords/README.md

 - [ ] **Customizable Patterns**:
   Users can define their own keywords and associated colors through a simple configuration file.
 - [ ] Hot Reload:
-  Modification of the configuration is applied without to relaunch the tool.
+  Modification of the configuration is applied without needing to relaunch the tool.

 ## Installation